Anthropology: 20th and 21st centuries

-Anthropology as a specialized field of academic study developed much through the end of the 19th century.
-Then it rapidly expanded beginning in the early 20th century to the point where many of the world's higher educational institutions typically included anthropology departments.
-Thousands of anthropology departments have come into existence, and anthropology has also diversified from a few major subdivisions to dozens more.
-Practical anthropology, the use of anthropological knowledge and technique to solve specific problems, has arrived; for example, the presence of buried victims might stimulate the use of a forensic archaeologist to recreate the final scene.
-The organization has also reached a global level.
-For example, the World Council of Anthropological Associations (WCAA), "a network of national, regional and international associations that aims to promote worldwide communication and cooperation in anthropology", currently contains members from about three dozen nations.
+Anthropology, as a specialized field of academic study, developed significantly by the end of the 19th century.

+Beginning in the early 20th century, the field saw rapid expansion, to the point where many of the world's higher education institutions typically included anthropology departments.
+Thousands of anthropology departments have come into existence, and the field has diversified from a few major subdivisions to dozens more.
+Practical anthropology, the use of anthropological knowledge and techniques to solve specific problems, has arrived; for example, the presence of buried victims might prompt the use of a forensic archaeologist to reconstruct the final scene.
+The field has seen rapid growth on a global scale as well; the International Union of Anthropological and Ethnological Sciences contains members from over 50 countries.

 Since the work of Franz Boas and Bronisław Malinowski in the late 19th and early 20th centuries, social anthropology in Great Britain and cultural anthropology in the US have been distinguished from other social sciences by their emphasis on cross-cultural comparisons, long-term in-depth examination of context, and the importance they place on participant-observation or experiential immersion in the area of research.
 Cultural anthropology, in particular, has emphasized cultural relativism, holism, and the use of findings to frame cultural critiques.
 This has been particularly prominent in the United States, from Boas' arguments against 19th-century racial ideology, through Margaret Mead's advocacy for gender equality and sexual liberation, to current criticisms of post-colonial oppression and promotion of multiculturalism.
 Ethnography is one of its primary research designs as well as the text that is generated from anthropological fieldwork.

 In Great Britain and the Commonwealth countries, the British tradition of social anthropology tends to dominate.
 In the United States, anthropology has traditionally been divided into the four field approach developed by Franz Boas in the early 20th century: biological or physical anthropology; social, cultural, or sociocultural anthropology; archaeological anthropology; and linguistic anthropology.
 These fields frequently overlap but tend to use different methodologies and techniques.

 European countries with overseas colonies tended to practice more ethnology (a term coined and defined by Adam F. Kollár in 1783).
-It is sometimes referred to as sociocultural anthropology in the parts of the world that were influenced by the European tradition.
+It is sometimes referred to as sociocultural anthropology in parts of the world influenced by the European tradition.